-Reporting to the executive vice president, the BCEHS chief operating officer and chief medical officer are the two most senior leaders within BCEHS.
+Reporting to the executive vice president, the BCEHS chief operating officer and chief medical officer are senior leaders within BCEHS.
 The chief operating officer chairs the Senior Leadership Committee, which provides strategic direction across the organization.
 This committee ensures that all decisions around planning and operations align with the broader mandate of PHSA and BCEHS and with the strategic health sector mandate set by government.

 Leanne Heppell joined PHSA in July 2021 from her position with Providence Health Care as Chief Operating Officer, Acute Care & Chief of Professional Practice & Nursing, which she held since 2015.
 Prior to this role, Leanne was the Vice President, Patient Safety and Innovation; and Chief of Professional Practice and Nursing.

 Leanne brings to her role over 20 years of senior leadership experience, including with Vancouver Coastal Health, Fraser Health and the BC Ambulance Service.
 She is a registered nurse with a Bachelor of Science in Nursing from the University of Victoria.
 Leanne graduated from UBC as a clinical nurse specialist in the Masters in nursing program, and completed a Masters in Leadership from Royal Roads University in 2003.
 She is also an academic supervisor of leadership studies at Royal Roads University.

 Leanne is a values leader with a focus on putting patients and families first.
 Leanne completed a Doctorate of Business Administration in 2016.